 What makes Villa Mandurah a great holiday rental

-Villa Mandurah is a great choice for families in the summer and for surfers and golfers throughout the year.
+Villa Mandurah is a great choice for a family in the summer who want very easy access to the beach.

 Anything to watch out for?

 The villa can sleep 8 but we say it's more comfortable for a family of 5/6 max.

 It's an authentic working fishing port with a bustling sea-front and marina.
 There's a lively seafood market, excellent seafood restaurants (the locals eat in Capbreton rather than its more illustrious neighbour, Hossegor) and a good selection of shops.
 It is a welcome contrast to many of the 'purpose-built' resorts around the French coastline.